SoftwareAG/c8y-docs/content/edge/setting-up-edge-bundle/setting-up-vmware.md

 2. Navigate to the folder where the Edge appliance files are located, select the OVF file and click **Open**.

-3. Change the VM name if required and click **Import**.
-You can also change the VM storage path here.
+3. Change the Edge appliance name if required and click **Import**.
+You can also change the storage path of the Edge appliance here.

 4. Start the Edge appliance by clicking **Play virtual machine**.

-### Configuring Cumulocity IoT Edge

-Once the VM starts up successfully, you must configure the network so that it can be accessed from outside the VM.

-To do so, the following information is required:

-* Edge appliance IP - Will be used to access the VM from outside
-* Netmask
-* Gateway IP
-* DNS server IP (if unknown, you can use the gateway IP here as well)

-If this information is not available to you, contact your network administrator.

-You may also use the `vmnetcfg` utility provided by VMware (see below) to obtain the netmask and gateway IP.

-Configure the network by completing the "Configure network" task using the post-installer utility, see [Configuration](/edge/installation/#configuration).

-Finish the Cumulocity IoT Edge configuration by completing the "Run post-installation" task using the post-installer utility, see [Configuration](/edge/installation/#configuration).
+Next, perform the Edge appliance installation.
+See, [Installing Cumulocity IoT Edge](/edge/installation/).

 ### Setting up for vmnetcfg utility

-You can use the VMware `vmnetcfg` utility to get the necessary details like subnet mask and gateway IP required for completing the "Configure network" task using the post-installer.
+You can use the VMware `vmnetcfg` utility to get the necessary details like the subnet mask and gateway IP required to configure the network.

 The following example illustrates the network configuration on a Windows platform.
 For instructions on Linux platform, see VMware Knowledge Base.